SolarLune/tetra3d/readme.md

 	g := &Game{}

-	// Create a new BoundingCapsule, 1 unit tall with a 0.25 unit radius for the caps at the ends. g.Capsule = tetra3d.NewBoundingCapsule("player", 1, 0.25)
+	// Create a new BoundingCapsule named "player", 1 unit tall with a 0.25 unit radius for the caps at the ends. g.Capsule = tetra3d.NewBoundingCapsule("player", 1, 0.25)

-	// Create a new BoundingAABB, of 0.5 width, height, and depth (in that order). g.Cube = tetra3d.NewBoundingAABB("block", 0.5, 0.5, 0.5)
+	// Create a new BoundingAABB named "block", of 0.5 width, height, and depth (in that order). g.Cube = tetra3d.NewBoundingAABB("block", 0.5, 0.5, 0.5)

 	// Move it over on the X axis by 4 units.